What's new in AlloyScan 25

 |

-Audit agents now log their first audit task, which runs immediately after installation on target computers.
+| Audit agents now log their first audit task, which runs immediately after installation on target computers.
 Supported on Windows, Linux, and macOS. | |

-Improved detection of serial numbers for the latest versions of Windows and Microsoft software products, including SQL Server, Office, Outlook, Project, Visual Studio, and Visio.
-The collected data enables software licensing compliance monitoring for these products in Alloy Navigator when synced with AlloyScan. | |
+Improved detection of licensing information for Windows and Microsoft software products, including SQL Server, Office, Project, Visio, and selected Microsoft applications.
+The collected data helps monitor software licensing compliance for these products in Alloy Navigator when synced with AlloyScan. |

-Other bug fixes, usability enhancements, and security improvements. | |
+| Other bug fixes, usability enhancements, and security improvements. | |

 25.3 |